-For the years ended December 31, 2021, and 2020, net cash used in investing activities was \$0.2 million and \$14.6 million, respectively, due primarily to the purchase and maturity of U.S. treasury securities, capital expenditures and capitalization of certain software development costs.
+For the year ended December 31, 2022, net cash provided by investing activities was \$11.3 million, primarily due to the sale and purchase of U.S. treasury securities offset by capital expenditures.
+For the year ended December 31, 2021, net cash used in investing activities was \$0.2 million, primarily due to purchase and maturity of U.S. treasury securities, capital expenditures and capitalization of software development costs.
+With the discontinuation of Spok Go, we did not incur capitalization of software development costs in 2022.